CLINICAL TRIALS

 Read More about SK Life Science YKP3089C049

 There are several areas in which this study will advance human knowledge.
 This study will enhance our understanding of the populations that may benefit from psilocybin therapy.
 Previous research has largely examined a relatively narrow sliver of the human experience.
-This study will enroll individuals from populations in underserved urban and rural living communities that have been underrepresented in previous psychedelic research.
+This study will enroll individuals from populations in urban and rural living communities that have not had access to previous psychedelic research.
 Moreover, this study will focus on methamphetamine addiction, which currently has no FDA approved treatments available

 Read More about Psilocybin in Meth Users